misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 Testing Iteration #6
 --------------------

-Browsing to your production node's URL should produce the same result as when you tested Iteration #4.
+Browsing your production node's URL should produce the same result as when you tested Iteration #4.
 For example, I visited <http://mischa-ubuntu>

 More to Come!